-It may sound like the latest action film, but controlled impact and maximum power are the aims of a training technique called plyometrics.
+It may sound like the latest Van Damme film, but controlled impact and maximum power are the aims of a training technique called plyometrics.

-Plyometrics mimics the motions we use in sports such as skiing, tennis and basketball.
-If you enjoy dodging moguls, chasing down ground strokes or charging the net, plyometrics might be an appropriate training option, as these exercises are designed to increase muscular power and explosiveness.
-Plyometrics is not, however, for those who are in poor condition or have orthopedic limitations.
+Plyometrics mimic the motions we use in sports such as skiing, tennis and basketball.
+If you enjoy dodging moguls, chasing down ground strokes or charging the net, plyometrics might be an appropriate training option as these exercises are designed to increase muscular power and explosiveness.
+Plyometrics are not, however, for those who are in poor condition or have orthopedic limitations.

 The Eastern Europeans first used plyometrics in the 1970s to develop greater strength and power in their Olympic athletes.
-They based their programs on scientific evidence that stretching muscles prior to contracting them elicits the “myotactic” reflex, or stretch reflex, of muscle to enhance the power of contraction.
+They based their programs on scientific evidence that stretching muscles prior to contracting them recruits the ''myotactic'' or stretch reflex of muscle to enhance the power of contraction.

-This pre-stretching of muscles occurs when you perform jumps one after the other.
-For example, when you land from a jump, the quadriceps muscles at the front of your thighs stretch as your knees bend, and then quickly contract with the next leap.
-This pre-stretch enhances the power of the second jump.
+This prestretching of muscles occurs when you perform jumps one after the other.
+For example, when you land from a jump, the quadriceps muscles at the front of your thigh stretch as your knee bends, and then quickly contract with the next leap.
+This prestretch enhances the power of the second jump.

-The forces sustained from these types of jumps onto hard surfaces can be as much as seven times one’s own body weight.
-However, carefully considering the type of jumps selected for the program, enlisting a coach or trainer for supervision and gradually progressing to more difficult exercises can make a plyometric program both safe and effective.
+The forces sustained from these types of jumps onto hard surfaces can be as much as seven times one's own body weight.
+However, carefully considering the type of jumps selected for the program, enlisting a coach or trainer for supervision, and gradually increasing to more difficult exercises can make a plyometric program both safe and effective.

-Jumps should always begin from ground level, off of and onto padded surfaces such as grass or a gym mat over a wood gym floor.
+Jumps should always begin from ground level, off and onto padded surfaces such as grass or a gym mat over a wood gym floor.
 These types of jumps are both safe and easy to perform.
-Other training techniques include jumping over cones or foam barriers, and traveling bounding.
+Other training techniques include jumping over cones or foam barriers, and travelling bounding.

-These factors contribute to reducing an individual’s potential risk of injury.
-In addition, some studies have shown plyometrics to have a positive effect on bone density, especially in younger participants.
+Both of these factors contribute to reducing an individual's potential risk of injury.
+In addition, some studies have shown plyometrics to have a positive effect on bone density in younger participants.

 If you are considering plyometrics, proceed with caution.
-A sports medicine physician or therapist can advise you on whether this training technique is suitable for you, and may even help you get started or recommend someone who can.
+A sports medicine physician or therapist can advise on whether or not this training technique is suitable for you, and may even help you get started, or recommend someone who can.

 But, if improving athletic performance is not a high priority, the additional risk associated with this activity may not be worth the potential benefits.

 You will have a more rewarding training experience if you follow the recommendations outlined above.
-Use only simple ground-level jumps from soft surfaces, and train under proper supervision.
-Plyometric training can be a smart addition to a healthy individual’s training program, as long as it is used wisely.
+Please use only simple ground level jumps from soft surfaces, and train under proper supervision.
+Plyometric training can be a smart addition to a healthy individual's training program as long as it is used wisely.

-In addition, visualization cues, such as picturing yourself landing “light as a feather” and “recoiling like a spring” after impact, promote low-impact landings.
+In addition, visualization cues, such as picturing yourself landing ''light as a feather'' and ''recoiling like a spring'' after impact promotes low-impact landings.

 When landing, avoid excessive side-to-side motion at the knee.
-Landing forces can be absorbed through the muscles that help support and protect the knee joint (quadriceps, hamstrings and gastrocnemius) more effectively when the knee is bending primarily in only one plane of motion.
+Landing forces can be absorbed through the knee musculature (quadriceps, hamstrings, gastrocnemius or calf muscle) more effectively when the knee is bending primarily in only one plane of motion.